olagesin/feyiiOlagesin/README.md

 ### Hi there 👋 I am Olagesin Samuel Feyintoluwa

-  I am a Data Scientist and technical writer based in Nigeria.
-I write and build Machine Learning models and i'm currently learning how to integrate these models into web apps in .NET.
+  I am a .NET Developer and technical writer based in Nigeria.
+I write and build web applications using .NET tools.
 I'm an adventurer in programming and I like to try out different things with respect to code.

   Few things to know about me:
 - 🌱 I’m currently learning Web Development using .NET.